 At year-end 2007, the bank's risk-adjusted profitability measured by pre-provision income as a percentage of risk-weighted assets stood at 2.9% and has been steadily declining since 2004 when it was 3.6%; however, it still compares well to that of its peers.
 Net interest income is the most important component of earnings representing close to 70% of operating income.
 Lower profitability therefore reflects declining net interest margins - 2.8% in 2007 compared to 4.0% in 2004.
-The pressure on net interest margins has been somewhat mitigated by the bank's expanding loan book but in the near future we expect to see slower loan growth which combined with higher lending costs could put pressure on profitability.
+The pressure on net interest margins has been somewhat mitigated by the bank's expanding loan book but in the near future we expect to see slow loan growth which combined with higher lending costs could put pressure on profitability.
 In the recent years Ringkjøbing Landbobank's profitability has also been supported by the sale of niche products which have relatively low overhead costs.
-In addition, there have been positive loan loss provisions in the past three years, although write-backs have started to decrease.
+In addition, there have been positive loan loss provisions in 2004-2007 which have reversed in 2008.